ayatokura/ai-openscale/wos-notices.md

 - CARLOGO [matplotlib]

-The Program includes some or all of the following works licensed under the [Ubuntu Font license Version 1.0](https://ubuntu.com/legal/font-licence){: external}
+The offering includes some or all of the following works licensed under the [Ubuntu Font license Version 1.0](https://ubuntu.com/legal/font-licence){: external}

 - Font_license (Werkzeug){: external}